udalov/kni/ReadMe.md

 You should have Xcode Command Line Tools installed.

-Also, unfortunately, at the moment you need to install system-wide LLVM (preferably 3.5.0) via [Homebrew](http://brew.sh) (this is likely to improve in the future):
+Also, unfortunately, at the moment you need to install system-wide LLVM (3.5.0) via [Homebrew](http://brew.sh) (this is likely to improve in the future):

 ```sh